-Random unreproducable Java error of the day
+Random unreproducable Tomcat error of the day

 I just tried to start Tomcat and it refused to start because of the following error: